Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

-\subsection{Results}
+\subsubsection{Results}

+Our first set of results come from using state-level data and several different types of difference-in-differences estimation strategies.
+In \Cref{fig:twfe-state-results}, we use two-way fixed effects (TWFE) event study regressions of the form

+where $D_{lt}^e$ is a binary variable that is equal to 1 for location $l$ in time period $t$ if that location has been treated for exactly $e$ periods in period $t$ and is otherwise equal to 0.
+These sorts of regressions have been widely used in work evaluating the effects of Covid-19 related policies.
+The panels in \Cref{fig:twfe-state-results} differ along two dimensions: first, whether the outcome is the logarithm or the level of the number of Covid-19 cases; and second, whether or not the specification additionally includes a location-specific linear time trend.
+All of these specifications are common in the literature, and, in particular, the specification where the outcomes is in logarithms and includes a location-specific linear trend is a main specification in \citet{dave-friedson-matsuzawa-sabia-2021}.

-Our first set of results are for the effect of shelter-in-place orders on Covid-19 cases.
-Here, we focus on comparing estimates coming from a difference in differences strategy to estimates coming from an unconfoundedness strategy.
-Our main results are presented in event study form in \Cref{fig:covid-results}.
-Using DID, we estimate that shelter-in-place orders had \textit{increased} Covid-19 cases by just over 1000 cases per million, on average, three weeks after the policies were implemented relative to what they would have been if the policies had not been implemented.
-These results are statistically significant.
-More importantly, it is hard to rationalize these sorts of results; in particular, it would seem that shelter-in-place orders could either have no effect or decrease Covid-19 cases, but it is hard to see how they could increase cases.
+\Cref{fig:twfe-state-results} highlights that the qualitative conclusion as to whether or not SIPOs affected the number of Covid-19 cases is highly sensitive to functional form assumptions made by the researcher.
+First, when the outcome is the logarithm of the number of Covid-19 cases and the specification includes a location-specific linear time trend, then the estimates indicate a large reduction in Covid-19 cases due to shelter-in-place policies (see panel (d) of \Cref{fig:twfe-state-results}).
+The results in panel (c), which include also include a linear trend but where the outcome is the level of the number of cases, also indicate that SIPOs may have reduced the number of Covid-19 cases (these results are closer to zero and only marginally statistically significant).
+On the other hand, the results in panels (a) and (b) of \Cref{fig:twfe-state-results}, neither of which include a location-specific linear trend, are much different and suggest that SIPOs led to an \textit{increase} in the number of Covid-19 cases.
+It seems very hard to rationalize these sorts of results; in particular, it would seem that shelter-in-place orders could either have no effect or decrease Covid-19 cases, but it is difficult to see how they could increase cases.
 However, even from the summary statistics, one can see that DID estimates are likely to be positive as early policy adopters were tending to experience larger increases in cases.
-In our view, a better explanation for these results is that Covid-19 was more prevalent earlier in locations that adopted the policy earlier and that the strong, early exponential growth of Covid-19 cases overwhelms any reduction in the infection rate due to the policy.
+In our view, a better explanation for these results is that Covid-19 was more prevalent earlier in locations that were early policy adopters and that the strong, early exponential growth of Covid-19 cases overwhelms any reduction in the infection rate due to the policy.
 It is exactly in this case where DID would be susceptible to attributing faster growth in Covid-19 cases to the policy rather than to simply a larger number of early cases in treated locations.